TheWill10m/boathouse-manager-frontend/README.md

 This web application was created as a way for me to demonstrate my current knowledge of React.
 This application allows the user to manage a, stateless, inventory of rowing boats.

 ## Currently implemented features
-- None

-## Not implemented features
 - Display list of boats
 - ADD new boats
 - DELETE boats
 - UPDATE existing boats

+## Not implemented features
+- Integration with API backend

 ---